-Figure 13.
+Figure 17.
 Fabric thickness vs. evaporative resistance.

-Figure 14.
+Figure 18.
 Effect of fabric thickness on evaporative resistance for two-layered and three-layered samples.

-From the Figures (7, 8, 9 & 10), it is evident that relative water vapour permeability of the two-layered sample fabrics are higher than relative water vapour permeability of the three-layered fabrics.
-And from the Figures (11, 12, 13 & 14), it is clear that evaporative resistance of three-layered samples are higher than evaporative resistance of two-layered samples.
+From the Figures (11, 12, 13 & 14), it is evident that relative water vapour permeability of the twolayered sample fabrics are higher than relative water vapour permeability of the three-layered fabrics.
+And from the Figures (15, 16, 17 & 18), it is clear that evaporative resistance of three-layered samples are higher than evaporative resistance of two-layered samples.
 Because, when polyester knitted fabrics are added as inner layers in all three-layered samples, then fabric weight and fabric thickness of these samples are also increased resulting in less relative water vapour permeability and more evaporative resistance during comparison with two-layered samples.
-However, among all the samples, highest water vapour permeability is obtained in case of sample FM-3 with lowest fabric weight and thickness.
-This sample is also prepared with F-3 polyester woven fabric as an outer layer whose fabric weight is also lower than the fabric weights of F-1 and F-2 polyester woven fabrics due to its lower warp and weft cover factor.
-On the other hand, lowest water vapour permeability is obtained for the sample FMK-4 due to its highest fabric weight and thickness among all fabrics.
-Moreover, this sample is produced by F-1 polyester woven fabric as an outer layer whose weight is higher than the weights of F-2 and F-3 polyester woven fabrics due to its higher warp and weft cover factor.
+However, among all the samples, highest relative water vapour permeability and lowest evaporative resistance are obtained in case of sample FM-3 with lowest fabric weight and thickness.
+This sample is prepared with F-3 polyester woven fabric as an outer layer whose fabric weight is also lower than the fabric weights of F-1 and F-2 polyester woven fabrics due to its lower warp and weft cover factor.
+On the other hand, lowest relative water vapour permeability and highest evaporative resistance are obtained for the sample FMK-4 due to its highest fabric weight and thickness among all fabrics.
+Moreover, this sample is produced by F-1 polyester woven fabric as an outer layer whose weight is higher than the weights of F-2 and F-3 polyester woven fabric to its higher than the weights of F-2 and F-3 polyester woven fabrics due to its higher warp and weft cover factor.